citp/privacy-policy-historical/u/us/usn/usni.org.md

 How Is the Information Used?

 **Identifiable Information:** We may use information you voluntarily provide to us through any of the means described above to communicate with you about the transaction(s) you wish to execute, are executing, or have executed with us, to process and fulfill such transaction(s), and to notify you of other products or services of the Naval Institute or third parties in which we believe you may be interested.
 In addition, we may provide information you voluntarily provided to us through any of the means described above (but only non-credit card information) to third parties to provide you opportunities to receive third-party products or services or information about relevant products or services.
-We also may use information you voluntarily provide to us to help us customize Site content, to provide you a personalized and efficient Site visit, or to notify you of changes to the Sites, Site policies and practices, and Site rules and requirements.
+We also may use information you voluntarily provide to us to help us customize Site content, to provide you a personalized and efficient Site visit, or to notify you of changes to the Site, Site policies and practices, and Site rules and requirements.

 **Non-Identifiable Information:** We use non-personally identifiable data collected by us (such as the number of views per page or advertisement during a given period of time) for internal and marketing purposes, including, for example, to aggregate and review Site usage patterns.

-We use "cookies" to make it easier for registered users of the Sites to return to areas of interest on the Sites.
-If a registered user consents by checking a "Remember me" box or similar device, we store a cookie on their computer that permits them to enter the Sites without logging in each time.
-If the user does not check such a box, the user will be required to log in each time they visit the Sites.
+We use "cookies" to make it easier for registered users of the Site to return to areas of interest on the Site.
+If a registered user consents by checking a "Remember me" box or similar device, we store a cookie on their computer that permits them to enter the Site without logging in each time.
+If the user does not check such a box, the user will be required to log in each time they visit the Site.

 **Identifiable and Non-Identifiable Information:** Additionally, identifiable or non-identifiable data may be disclosed or distributed to a third party (a) pursuant to a subpoena, court order, or other form of legal process, (b) in response to a request by or on behalf of any local, state, federal, or other government agency, department, or body, whether or not pursuant to a subpoena, court order, or other form of legal process, or (c) if determined by us in our sole judgment that such disclosure or distribution is appropriate to protect the life, health, or property of us or any other person or entity.

 While we may undertake efforts to see that any third party to or with which we share, rent, sell, or otherwise disclose personal data is under a contractual obligation to use the personal data solely for the purposes for which the data was disclosed, we are not responsible for their conduct, actions, omissions, or information handling or dissemination practices.

-These Sites may contain links to other World Wide Web sites or advertisements for or placed by third parties.
+These Site may contain links to other World Wide Web sites or advertisements for or placed by third parties.
 We are not responsible for the privacy practices of such Web sites, advertisers, or third parties, or for the content of such sites or advertisements.
 It is possible that these links or advertisements themselves may be used by third parties or others to collect personal or other information about Site visitors.
 It is solely the user's obligation to review and understand the privacy practices and policies of these other Web sites and of these advertisers and third parties.

 Security

 We have implemented numerous security features designed to prevent the unauthorized release of or access to personal information.
-For example, your credit card information is transmitted to us via the Sites using the industry standard, SSL (secure socket layer) encryption.
-Please be advised, however, that the confidentiality of any communication or material transmitted to or from us via these Sites or e-mail cannot be guaranteed.
+For example, your credit card information is transmitted to us via the Site using the industry standard, SSL (secure socket layer) encryption.
+Please be advised, however, that the confidentiality of any communication or material transmitted to or from us via these Site or e-mail cannot be guaranteed.
 Accordingly, we are not responsible for the security of information transmitted via the Internet.
 Site users who do not wish to communicate with us via e-mail or the Internet can contact us by mail at the address near the beginning of this Privacy Statement.

 "Tell a Friend about This Page" Feature

-When you use the "Tell a friend about this page" feature of the Sites, we store both your and your friend's email address and may use them as outlined in "Identifiable Information" above.
+When you use the "Tell a friend about this page" feature of the Site, we store both your and your friend's email address and may use them as outlined in "Identifiable Information" above.

 Opt Out

-You may opt out of receiving Naval Institute or third-party offers when you register on the Sites, order merchandise, become a member, or subscribe to or receive e-mail newsletters.
+You may opt out of receiving Naval Institute or third-party offers when you register on the Site, order merchandise, become a member, or subscribe to or receive e-mail newsletters.
 If you choose, you may opt out of all marketing-related communication from the Naval Institute.
 If you prefer not to receive marketing-related mailings or emails, U.S. and Canadian customers may call 800-233-8764.
-All customers may write us, at Naval Institute, 291 Wood Road, Annapolis, MD 21402 or e-mail us at [privacy@navalinstitute.org](mailto:privacy@navalinstitute.org).
+All customers may write us, at Naval Institute, 291 Wood Road, Annapolis, MD 21402 or e-mail us at [privacy@usni.org](mailto:privacy@usni.org).
 You may also go to the Opt Out area of your [user profile page](https://www.usni.org/accounts/index.asp).

 User Age Restrictions

-Users of this Sites acknowledge that they are at least 18 years of age.
+Users of this Site acknowledge that they are at least 18 years of age.

 Access to and Ability to Correct Personal Data